-2442 1tt d 1 3.1.1.2 Integrated lead production Cumulative production investments coming from an integrated lead production company. company Integrated production company: In this context, the term integrated refers to film production companies wholly or partly owned (with a controlling interest) by a broadcaster, a VOD platform, or a US studio, including for e.g. Studiocanal.
-3.1.2 National minority co- Cumulative production investments coming from all national minority co-production companies. production companies Minority co-production company: Producer contributing a minority share of producers' equity investment.
-Troubect continuating a minority share or producers equity investment.
+- 3.1.1.2 Integrated lead production company Cumulative production investments coming from an integrated lead production company.
+Integrated production company: In this context, the term integrated refers to film production companies wholly or partly owned (with a controlling interest) by a broadcaster, a VOD platform, or a US studio, including for e.g. Studiocanal.
+3.1.2 National minority co- production companies Cumulative production investments coming from all national minority coproduction companies.
+Minority co-production company: Producer contributing a minority share of producers' equity investment.
 3.2 Broadcasters Cumulative production investments coming from national broadcasters.
-If the financing plan does not allow for a split of broadcaster investments into co-production investment on the one hand and the buying of broadcaster investments into co-production investment on the one hand and the buying of broadcasting rights on the other, we assume a 50/50 split, i.e. 50% of the total broadcaster investment to be accounted for as producer investment and 50% as a pre-sale taking the form of a split rights deal.
+If the financing plan does not allow for a split of broadcaster investments into coproduction investment on the one hand and the buying of broadcasting rights on the other, we assume a 50/50 split, i.e. 50% of the total broadcaster investment to be accounted for as producer investment and 50% as a pre-sale taking the form of a split rights deal.
 To be calculated as the sum of 3.2.1 and 3.2.2.
 Broadcaster: Companies whose main business activity is the broadcasting of audiovisual content.
-3.2.1 Public Cumulative production investments coming from national public broadcasters. broadcasters Public broadcasters: TV, radio and other media outlets whose primary mission is public service.
+3.2.1 Public broadcasters Cumulative production investments coming from national public broadcasters.
+Public broadcasters: TV, radio and other media outlets whose primary mission is public service.
 Public broadcasters are generally funded by the government, especially via annual fees.
-3.2.2 Private Cumulative production investments coming from national private broadcasters. broadcasters Private broadcasters: TV, radio and other electronic media outlets that provide audiovisual programming for purely commercial reasons.
-3.3 VOD service Cumulative production investments coming from national VOD service providers, i.e. VOD provider platforms based in the main production country.
+3.2.2 Private broadcasters Cumulative production investments coming from national private broadcasters.
+Private broadcasters: TV, radio and other electronic media outlets that provide audiovisual programming for purely commercial reasons.
+3.3 VOD service provider Cumulative production investments coming from national VOD service providers, i.e. VOD platforms based in the main production country.
 VOD service providers: Companies whose main business activity is the provision of VOD services.
-3.4 Other producer Cumulative production investments coming from other types of producers, possibly investments including distributors.
+3.4 Other producer investments Cumulative production investments coming from other types of producers, possibly including distributors.